 transgender community is attacked from these perspectives, a strong

-stance WILL be taken in the light of human rights.
+stance WILL be taken in favour of human rights.

-connection that there are others out there, others who are not so visible.
+some connection that there are others out there, others who are not so

-The information here is provided with the intent to educate and inform
+visible.
+The information here is provided with the intent to

-at many levels; from that of the transgendered person, to their
+educate and inform at many levels; from that of the transgender person, to their

 something here for everyone.
 Perhaps by providing this